mcsc-impact-climate/MIT_NavigaTE_inputs/README.md

 # MIT Input Files for the NavigaTE Shipping Model
-This repo contains input files for MIT's use of the NavigaTE maritime shipping model developed by the Mærsk Mc-Kinney Møller Center for Zero Carbon Shipping.
+This repo contains input files and processing+analysis code for MIT's use of the NavigaTE maritime shipping model developed by the Mærsk Mc-Kinney Møller Center for Zero Carbon Shipping.

 # Pre-requisites
 Python3 installation